 The appointment is also an opportunity for you to ask any questions you may have and voice any of your concerns.

 For some operations you may be asked to take a sugary (carbohydrate) drink the night before and the morning of surgery.
-These drinks can be safely taken up to two hrs before your anaesthetic.
-They reduce the effects of starvation on your body and help it cope better with the stress of surgery.
-This helps you recover quicker.
+These drinks reduce the effects of starvation on your body and help it cope better with the stress of surgery and therefore helps you recover more quickly.